pseudoincorrect/Smart_mask/README.md

 # Printed Circuit Board

 The PCB is developped with Altium (started initially with Cadsoft Eagle).<br>
-Sources and supportind documents are in the /PCB folder.
+Sources and supportind documents are in  <a href="https://github.com/pseudoincorrect/smart_mask/tree/master/PCB">PCB/</a>.

 <br>
 <p align="center">